Introduction from Graduate Studies and Postdoctoral Affairs

 7. Evaluating and Improving Your Teaching

 Feedback is critical to teaching assistants as it provides them with information on what is working in their teaching and what can be improved.
 This feedback typically comes from two sources: students and faculty members who work with TAs.
-Below you will find information on how to analyze end-of-term (summative) feedback and how to collect midterm (formative) feedback on your teaching.
 Keep in mind that not all departments at Waterloo have formal TA evaluations which might make it difficult for you to receive feedback on your teaching.
 However, even if your department does not conduct TA evaluations, you can still use midterm feedback to collect feedback on your teaching in order to become more aware of your teaching strengths and areas for improvement.

 7.2 Using Midterm Feedback

 TAs who are interested in becoming more self-aware as teachers may choose to request informal student feedback during the course, by Collecting and Using Midterm Student Feedback.
 It is useful to gather this type of feedback from students even if your department administers formal end-of-term student or professor evaluations of TA performance.